mzch/vmmaestro/README.md

 vmmaestro
 =========

 This tiny shell script can start/stop KVM virtual machines.
 There is the first note that this script NEVER managements VMs in all senses.
-It has no fail over mechanism including live migration, no beautiful GUI.
-You can't see any statistical information.
+It has no fail over mechanism or live migration, no beautiful GUI.
+You can't see any statistical informations.
 In addition, it can't even create an new VM disk image.

-vmmaestro (:D) is a simple command line tool to start, shutdown VMs and help to connect to its screen from your client PC.
+vmmaestro (:D) is a simple command line tool to start, shutdown VMs and help to connect to the screens from your client PC.

 ----
 ## Installation